igorkry/tnt4j-streams/README.md

 #### WMQ Message broker

-This sample shows how to stream activity events received over WMQ as MQ messages.
+This sample shows how to stream activity events received over WMQ as message broker event messages.

 Sample files can be found in `samples/message-broker` directory.